-You must follow the directions of University staff members (including RAs, Student Affairs staff, and Public Safety officers) at all times.
+You must follow the directions of university staff members (including RAs, University staff, and Public Safety officers) always.
 Providing false information or failing to provide information to staff, interfering with staff while they are performing their duties, or being uncooperative or verbally abusive is contrary to reasonable expectations for residence hall living and will be handled within the judicial system.